Apple Calendar¶

 When not to use it¶

-- If you require advanced cross-platform collaborative features.
+- If you require advanced cross-platform collaborative features (use Google Calendar or Outlook).

 - If you use Android or Windows as your primary devices.